First steps with the BillPro API

 command, you can send data as FormData or JSON object format.

-For example, to create a customer, you could send an object such as this one (but in this example, the phone number is invalid for the country code).
-For full details of the data objects, please see the API reference documentation.
+For example, to create a customer, you could send an object such as this one, but note that this example has an invalid phone number for the country code!

 {